The word "lum" anciently had only one general signification, whatever way it was spelled. It is a Saxon word. In Swedish,

-At present, in England, the spelling Lomas is well established.
-In the U. S. of America and Canada, the spelling Loomis is generally found."
+At present in England, the spelling Lomas is well established.
+In the U. S. and Canada, the spelling Loomis is generally found."

 This piece of property, or portions thereof, is today a dairy farm and is called Lower Lomax.
 Thus, the surname Lomax is believed to be locational in origin and is believed to be associated with the English meaning "one who came from or lived near Lomax (flat alluvial land by a pool)."

 Regardless of various origin theories and the relationships between the Lomas, Lomax and

 Loomis names, most researchers have concluded the Lomas name is rooted at the end of the Roman Empire in 476 A.D. -the beginning of the Middle

 Ages or better known specifically as the "Dark Ages".